-COLLEGE OF CLINICAL AND REHABILITATIVE SCIENCES SUBSTANCE ABUSE POLICY the use, possession, distribution, sale or manufacturing of alcoholic beverages or public intoxication on property owned or controlled by the University; at a university-sponsored event; on property owned or controlled by an affiliated clinical site or in violation of any term of the ETSU Drug-Free Schools and Communities Policy Statement is prohibited.
-In addition, the unlawful use, possession, distribution, sale or manufacturing of any drug or controlled substance (including any stimulant, depressant, narcotic or hallucinogenic drug or substance, or marijuana), being under the influence of any drug or controlled substance or the misuse of legally prescribed or "over the counter" drugs on property owned or controlled by the University; at a university-sponsored event; on property owned or controlled by an affiliated clinical site or in violation of any term of the ETSU Drug-Free Schools and Communities Policy Statement is prohibited.
+COLLEGE OF CLINICAL AND REHABILITATIVE SCIENCES

+SUBSTANCE ABUSE POLICY

+College of Clinical and Rehabilitative Health Sciences Substance Abuse Policy For Students in Clinical Programs and Field Experiences the use, possession, distribution, sale or manufacturing of alcoholic beverages or public intoxication on property owned or controlled by the University; at a university-sponsored event; on property owned or controlled by an affiliated clinical site or in violation of any term of the ETSU Drug-Free Schools and Communities Policy Statement is prohibited.
+In addition, the unlawful use, possession, distribution, sale or manufacturing of any drug or controlled substance (including any stimulant, depressant, narcotic or hallucinogenic drug or substance, or marijuana), being under the influence of any drug or controlled substance or the misuse of legally prescribed or "over the counter" drugs on property owned or controlled by the University; at a universitysponsored event; on property owned or controlled by an affiliated clinical site or in violation of any term of the ETSU Drug-Free Schools and Communities Policy Statement is prohibited.